Missouri Electrical License: How to Become a Licensed Electrician in Missouri

 Being an electrician isn’t just a job, it’s a solid career path.
 Electrical contractors enjoy a wide range of employment opportunities and earn a respectable income.
 There’s also job security—customers will always need skilled trade professionals to install and service electrical systems in their homes and businesses.

-The U.S. Bureau of Labor Statistics reports that there are 729,600 electricians nationwide and 11,200 work in Missouri.
-The national number is predicted to grow 9% from 2020 to 2030.
+The U.S. Bureau of Labor Statistics reports that there are 711,200 electricians nationwide and 11,200 work in Missouri.
+The national number is predicted to grow 7% from 2021 to 2031 and in Missouri that number is expected to be more than twice that at 17%.
 Many contractors nationwide are trying to find skilled tradesmen.
 According to the Associated General Contractors of America, 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. and 57% of firms in Missouri had unfilled hourly craft positions like plumbers, electricians, and HVAC technicians.
 So, if you get the training you need you will have a lot of jobs to choose from when you’re ready.

 The process of becoming an electrician takes time, but you get paid while you learn and gain experience.